 What is our trading focus?

-Bitcoin () and Ethereum ()–diverging fortunes for the two largest crypto currencies at the weekend, as Ethereum managed to post a new all-time price-high overnight north of 1,450 before pulling back a bit, while the Bitcoin price churned over the weekend and only managed to poke at the highs onFriday just below 34,000.
+Bitcoin (BITCOIN_XBTE:xome) and Ethereum (ETHEREUM_XBTE:xome)–diverging fortunes for the two largest crypto currencies at the weekend, as Ethereum managed to post a new all-time price-high overnight north of 1,450 before pulling back a bit, while the Bitcoin price churned over the weekend and only managed to poke at the highs onFriday just below 34,000.

-EURUSD–the most traded of USD pairs is nearing a pivotal level as it tries to scratch its way back higher – thefirst hurdle is the 1.2200 area that the 50% retracement of the recent sell-off and the 21-day moving average, although a solid rally bar that also easily takes back the 61.8% retracement near 1.2236 would be a more comforting sign for USD bears that the greenback is easing back into a downtrend.
-The FOMC meeting this Wednesday as well as news flow on the Biden stimulus package, rounded off by the inflation data point on Friday, are the key developments to watch this week after it was recently that -drop for USD selling only saw a slightly weaker USD last week.
+EURUSD–the most traded of USD pairs is nearing a pivotal level as it tries to scratch its way back higher – thefirst hurdle is the 1.2200 area that contains the 50% retracement of the recent sell-off and the 21-day moving average, although a solid rally bar that also easily takes back the 61.8% retracement near 1.2236 would be a more comforting sign for USD bears that the greenback is easing back into a downtrend.
+The FOMC meeting this Wednesday as well as news flow on the Biden stimulus package, rounded off by the PCE inflation data point on Friday, are the key developments to watch this week after it was rather disappointing recently that a very supportivebackd-drop for USD selling only saw a slightly weaker USD last week.

 Crude oil (OILUSMAR21 & OILUKMAR21) both survived a downside challenge on Friday with Brent finding support at $54.50/b, the recent low.
 A surprise rise in US crude oil stockpiles of 4.3 million barrels, the first since early December, was being offset by data pointing to a pickup in fuel demand.
 Also supporting the price has been a pledge from Iraq to cut output in January and February as well as some reduction in shipments from Libya due to a pay dispute.
 Continued focus this week on the virus and the risk of more lockdowns in China versus the prospect of vaccine-led recovery in global demand.

-US Treasuries will continue to trade mixed ahead of the FOMC meeting on Wednesday (10YUSTNOTEMAR21).Following a strong auction las Thursday, the 10-year Breakeven rate hit the highest level in two years.
-As the story continues to gain strength, the market will want to have more reassurance from the Federal Reserve that it will not in the .
-The risk that the market is running is that at the mention of long Treasury maturities will selloff.
-Still, only if the 10-year yields break above 1.2%, a broader selloff will .
+US Treasuries will continue to trade mixed ahead of the FOMC meeting on Wednesday (10YUSTNOTEMAR21).Following a strong TIPS auction las Thursday, the 10-year Breakeven rate hit the highest level in two years.
+As the reflation story continues to gain strength, the market will want to have more reassurance from the Federal Reserve that it will not taper in the foreseeable future.
+The risk that the market is running is that at the mention of tapering long Treasury maturities will selloff.
+Still, only if the 10-year yields break above 1.2%, a broader selloff will ensue.

-Prices of junk bonds rise as investors are pushed towards higher-yielding debt to seek protection against rising US yields (JNK, IHYU).Last week, the average yield of US dollar rated corporate debt fell to a historic low of 6.41% beating the low it touched in 2014. high yield spreads are tightening as investors accept lower-quality credit to seek coupon protection amid rising interest rates.
+Prices of junk bonds rise as investors are pushed towards higher-yielding debt to seek protection against rising US yields (JNK, IHYU).Last week, the average yield of US dollar CCC rated corporate debt fell to a historic low of 6.41% beating the low it touched in 2014.
+It is clear that corporate high yield spreads are tightening as investors accept lower-quality credit to seek coupon protection amid rising interest rates.
 This month, junk bond issuance is on the way to beat 2020’ record high volumes.

 What is going on?